amanmdesai/compscat/README.md

 * Make a 2D plot of the energy of photon/electron with the angle of scattering ( $\phi$ and $\theta$).

-## To do

-Lorentz Transformation from fixed target frame to center of mass frame. (for the next version.)

 ## Acknowledgements